ttronas/bsm2-python/CONTRIBUTING.md

 This document focuses on getting any potential contributor familiarized with the development processes, but [other kinds of contributions] are also appreciated.

-If you are new to using [git] or have never collaborated in a project previously, please have a look at [contribution-guide.org].
+If you are new to using [Git] or have never collaborated in a project previously, please have a look at [contribution-guide.org].
 Other resources are also listed in the excellent [guide created by FreeCodeCamp].